aaronjohn2/aaronjohn2.github.io/_posts/trading/2021-10-25-mental-analysis.md

 - I did not want to go back to a normal job

 How did I get back up:
-- Turned of all external noice (opinions on social media- Twitter, Instagram, Facebook and Youtube)
+- Turned of all external noise (opinions on social media- Twitter, Instagram, Facebook and Youtube)
-- I have endure the pain of listening to others
+- I have endured the pain of listening to others
 - As a result, I have lost so much money
 - Don't listen to anyone, including me